danielyule/hearthbreaker/docs/contributing.rst

                           1,                        # The minion has 1 attack
                           2,                        # The minion has 2 health
                           battlecry=throw_bananas)  # The battlecry is to throw bananas.
 This
-                                                    # assumes that throw_bananas is defined somewhere
+                                                    # assumes that throw_bananas is defined
-                                                    # else, most likely in hearthbreaker/cards/battlecries.py
+                                                    #  in hearthbreaker/cards/battlecries.py